 A very significant group of found objects are those qualifying as 'Treasure' under the Treasure Act which require legal reporting to HM Coroners Service.
-These finds are often significant due to intrinsic or historic value and can be numerous if found as a hoard.
+These finds are often significant due intrinsic or historic value as well as often large in size due to hoarding.
 Kent has frequently placed within the top five counties for the number of treasure cases reported.
-This together with excavations of in situ finds has created a significant backlog of cases.
+This together with excavations of in situ cases and Covid restrictions has created a significant backlog of cases.